 Tuk-tuks are also a very useful way of getting round the local area.
 They’re pretty speedy little things, and will generally take you anywhere nearby for less than 10RMB.
 They’re handy when you’ve got lots of shopping or just can’t be bothered to walk any further!

 When we first arrived in Beijing, we were really scared of getting into one.
 Mainly because they looked, and probably are, very dangerous as they weaved in and out of the cars.
 To be honest, we’re just used to them now and put just our trust in the driver!

 We haven’t used buses that often, because the stops are in Chinese characters!
 Our Mandarin definitely does not stretch that far.
 The only time we’ve used them has been when we have been with Chinese speaking friends.
 Once we learn a route we could probably use them more though.

 It’s 1RMB per journey – yes, 1RMB!
 Even cheaper than the subway, but you still have the traffic to sit through and you” likely have to stand.

-Total cost: This will vary, depending on what we get up to in the month.
-It also depends on how many times we choose an easy taxi journey over navigating through the subway!
-On an average month, we’d definitely spend no more than 300RMB/35 between us on getting around.
+Total cost of living in Beijing: This will vary, depending on what we get up to in the month.
+On average, we’d definitely spend no more than 300RMB/£35 between us on getting around.

 Total monthly cost of living in Beijing